Advisory on Fraudulent Invitations on WSDS

 These fraudulent messages are the work of cyber criminals attempting to dupe individuals of money in the name of “complimentary airfare.”
 Please do not fall victim to such scams.

-We have also reported this activity to the concerned authorities for necessary action.
+We have also reported this activity to the concerned authorities in our jurisdiction for necessary action.

 Fact Check on Commission on Sustainable Development